min2ha/ukwa-site/content/target/44834/index.en.md

   "subject": "Sports Collection"
 }

-# Canolfan Cadwraeth a Gwarchodfa Natur Pensychnant | Pensychant Conservation and Centre and Nature Reserve

 Pensychnant is 2½ miles from Conwy or Penmaenmawr on the North Wales coast.
 The Pensychnant Foundation was established in 1989 to protect the history and natural history of Sychnant.